harshrai96/TreeHMM/README.md

 ### Description

-* baumWelch recursively calls this function to give a final estimate of parameters for tree HMM Uses Parallel Processing to speed up calculations for large data.
+* baumWelch recursively calls this function to give a final estimate of parameters for tree HMM.
 Should not be used directly.

 ### Usage